How to Build a DIY Aeroponic System for Plants: Build to Harvest Guide

 Step 5: Set Up the Misting System

 This is where aeroponics differs from other hydroponic methods.
-You have two options for creating your misting system:
+You have two options for creating your misting system, covered in Part 2 below.

 Part 2: Watering Setup Options